Related Content

 12 Things Worth Knowing about The Bernina Express

-(1) Like the Glacier Express, the Bernina Express uses special panoramic coaches with extra large windows.
+1: Like the Glacier Express, the Bernina Express uses special panorama coaches with extra large windows to make the most of the spectacular views.

-Though the newer RhB regular trains between St Moritz and Tirano also have large windows, bigger than on the older regular trains.
+Though the newer RhB regular 'red' trains between St Moritz and Tirano also have large windows, bigger than those on the older regular trains.

-(2) Regular coaches, which are cheaper because they don't have the mandatory reservation fees required for travel in the panoramic cars, are also typically available on Bernina Express departures, though not all departures have them.
+2: Regular coaches, which are cheaper because they don't have the mandatory reservation fees required for travel in the panorama cars, are also available on all Bernina Express departures.

-(3) In the panoramic and regular coaches both first and second class is available, in first class the seats are larger, they have more leg room and are arranged 2 + 1 across the aisle instead of 2 + 2.
+3: In the Panorama and Regular coaches both first and second class is available, in first class the seats are larger, they have more leg room and are arranged 2 + 1 across the aisle instead of 2 + 2.

 So parties of two people can avoid having people occupying the seat next to them.

-Note that there is no catering benefit to travel in first class.
+Note that there is no catering included with first class tickets.

-(4) Seats in the panoramic coaches must be reserved and they can be booked up to twelve months ahead.
+4: Seats in the Panorama coaches must be reserved and these reservations can now be booked up to twelve months ahead - See the info below on how to book reservations and tickets.

-You have to choose specific seats on a seating plan, though you cannot choose on which side of the train to sit.
+You have to choose specific seats on a seating plan, though you won't know whether window seats will be looking out on views to the left or right during the journey.

-If you want to travel on a specific departure, note that seats in the panoramic cars can be fully booked months ahead of a travel date.
+5: If you want to travel on a specific departure, note that seats in the panorama cars, particularly by the windows, can be fully booked months ahead of a travel date.

-(7) Though option is to book the reservation for the panoramic cars online and then but your ticket(s) at the station, just prior to boarding - the reservations can sell out in advance, but the journey tickets won'y
+9: So another option is to book the reservation for the Panorama cars online and then buy your ticket(s) at the station, just prior to boarding.

-(8) Or if you have already booked tickets and then subsequently decide that you want to travel in the panoramic cars, you can book go back to the website and book separate reservations.
+10: Or if you have already booked tickets for the route / journey and then decide that you want to travel in the Panorama cars, you can book go back to the website and book separate reservations.

-(9) Reservations are not possible in the ordinary coaches, though a benefit of travelling 1st class is that the ordinary 1st class coaches tend to be much less busy than 2nd class.
+11: Reservations are not possible in the ordinary coaches; Though a benefit of travelling 1st class in these coaches is that they tend to be much less busy than 2nd class.

-Regular RhB trains operate on all parts of the route, but to make the Chur to Tirano journey by the other trains, connections have to be made in both Samedan AND Pontresina - though the transfers couldn’t be more straight forward.
+However, to make the Chur to Tirano journey by the other trains, connections have to be made in both Samedan and Pontresina - though the transfers couldn’t be more straight forward.

 How to book the tickets and reservations